doublesecc/jackit-python3/README.md

 # jackit-python3

-You can use https://github.com/kuzmin-no/nrf-research-firmware-python3 to flash your crazyradio PA with the mousejack firmware via python3.
+You can use this [repository](https://github.com/kuzmin-no/nrf-research-firmware-python3) to flash your crazyradio PA with the mousejack firmware using python3.

 # Quick Setup
 Run the setup.sh script: